WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 ![screenshot of the DataScribe dashboard showing the user does not currently own or belong to any projects, with the Add new project button visible in the upper right hand corner](modulesfiles/datascribe/buildproject1.png)

 To add a new project, you must make several initial decisions.
 All projects are required to have a name, which you set up in the “Configuration” tab (and can edit later).
-You may also optionally give your project a description, which is helpful when you have multiple projects in a single shared Omeka S / DataScribe installation.
+You may also optionally give your project a description.

 Lastly, you must decide whether your project is going to be public (visible to other people on the installation) or private.
 There is a crossed eye icon next to the “Add” and “Cancel” buttons - clicking it will allow you to toggle private mode off and on again.
 The default mode is private.

 ![Screenshot of the Datascribe New Project setup page with the Configuration tab active and form fields for the project Name and Description.
 In the upper right hand corner, the mouse is hovering over a crossed-out eye symbol and bringing up a tooltip labeled Make public](modulesfiles/datascribe/buildproject2.png)